julietteyek/WhoIsTalking/README.md

 ### B. Running the Application

-You can test the model on a sample text via the streamlit app by running:
+You can test the model on a text of your choice (in German) via the streamlit app by running:

 ``` bash
 streamlit run application.py